matadon/rbenv-gem-rehash/README.md

 1. `gem install` a gem that provides executables.
 2. Marvel at how you no longer need to type `rbenv rehash`.

+And in this fork:

+3. If you're using another plugin like [rbenv-usergems](https://github.com/andyl/rbenv-usergems.git), you can specify a custom rehash command via the environment variable `RBENV_REHASH_COMMAND`

 ## How It Works

 rbenv-gem-rehash consists of two parts: a RubyGems plugin and an rbenv